 - Ability to maintain confidentiality, assess written and verbal communication, be objective and effectively communicate with persons who attend foster care reviews.

 - Ability to work as a team to formulate findings and recommendations.

-- Volunteers must be able to commit to a three-year term.
+- Volunteers must be able to commit to a four-year term.

 - Pass criminal and background checks.